Botinec

 Botinec is a neighborhood located in Novi Zagreb - zapad city district of Zagreb, Croatia.

-It is famous for having its streets named after famous character from Croatian theater plays and novels.
+It is famous for having its streets named after famous characters from Croatian theater plays and novels.
 It was founded in 1965 as a refugee camp after the 1964 flood, owing its rectangular street grid to the era of building Novi Zagreb (called Južni Zagreb – Southern Zagreb at the time).
 It was away from the city and away from Sava River, with barracks meant to serve as a camp only for up to six years, but the houses were eventually bought by the tenants and upgraded.
 Nonetheless, Botinec remains a neighborhood bearing the scar of the flood.
 Botinec is divided in two parts: Old Botinec and New Botinec.

+Climate

+Between 1981 and 2016, the highest temperature recorded at the local weather station was 41.0 C, on 8 August 2013.
+The coldest temperature was -27.5 C, on 17 January 1963.

+Demographics

+According to the 2021 census, its population was only 4.

 According to the 2001 census, Botinec had 4,906 inhabitants.

+Church of St. Stephen the First Martyr

+In the neighbourhood exists Church of St. Stephen the First Martyr, which is a Catholic parish church, built in 1969.

+The Zagreb-Botinec Parish, to which the church belongs, was formed by separation from the Zagreb-Remetinec-Blato Parish in 1969 by decree of Cardinal Franjo Kuharić.

+The parish church is located in the basement of two connected family houses that were built in 1969.